LearnLink Blog

 3. Write short essays or descriptive passages about talking animals, focusing on varied pronoun use.

-4. Debate or discuss a topic, consciously using a wide range of pronouns to express ideas clearly and correctly.
+4. Debate or discuss a topic, consciously using much pronouns to express ideas clearly and correctly.

 1. The girl is pointing at the board.
 Her has braids.
 (Correct: ____)